harbour/core/harbour/contrib/examples/hscript/readme.txt

 Testing HarbourScript without a Web Server
 ------------------------------------------

-1. Make the sample scripts with MAKEHTM.
+1. Make the sample scripts with makehtm.

 2. Browse the resulting .htm files as reported on screen.